-Malay women choose between wearing western style clothes, or the traditional Malay costume.
+Malay women choose between wearing western-style clothes, or the traditional Malay costume.
 It is the individual’s choice as to whether she wishes to wear a scarf or veil over her head.
 Do note that Malay culture is relatively conservative, so always dress appropriately (read: no revealing tops or bottoms!) and professionally.
-Modesty is a considerably higher value here than in much of USA.
+Modesty is a considerably higher value in Malaysia than in much of the U.S.A.

 If you are fond of patting your student on the head or shoulder as a form of encouragement, think again!
 In Malaysia, it is considered rude to touch another person.
 In particular, the head is believed to be a spiritually vulnerable part which if handled carelessly, may injure.
-Never point with one finger because this is considered extremely rude!
+Also, ever point with one finger because this is considered extremely rude.

 Deliberate touching, such as handshaking, is acceptable – although you may experience more of a brief touch on the hand than a handshake.
 Among more conservative people, men don’t shake hands with women.
 Instead, they bow to each other.
 The safest thing to do is to always be wary and observant of those around you.
 By noticing what the safest norm is, you can be culturally sensitive and avoid any awkward situations.

 View the latest teaching job postings on our job board.